 Although the standard weight for a pallet of BioBricks is 1,900 lbs and costs around

-$300, I have also seen pallets weighing far less sold at the same price.
+$300, I have also seen pallets weighing far less than 1,900 lbs sold at the same price.

-(cash price) and $349.
+$349 (cash or check).
 That's quite a spread.
-Considering the $70 difference per
+Considering the $70 difference per pallet,

-pallet, and the wide availability of BioBricks, it might be worth your while to drive an
+and the wide availability of BioBricks, it might be worth your while to drive an extra 50

 Currently, BioBricks are available in Connecticut, Massachusetts, Maine, Vermont, New

-Hampshire, New Jersey and New York from the following dealers.
+Hampshire, New Jersey, New York and Rhode Island from the following dealers.

 BioBricks and wood pellets are essentially the same product and compete for the